holepunchto/cmake-macos/README.md

 The name of the CMake target to create for the macOS application.

 ##### `DESTINATION <path>`
 The desired output path for the generated application bundle.
-Defaults to `"${NAME}.app` in the build directory.

 ##### `INFO <path>`
 Path to an `Info.plist` file.
+Defaults to `"Info.plist"` in the build directory.

 ##### `ICON <path>`
 Path to a `.icns` file containing the application icon.
+Defaults to `"icon.icns"` in the build directory.

 ##### `TARGET <target>`
 Name of a CMake target representing the core executable of the application.